 Mezzi Rigatoni, Whole Milk, Monterey Jack, Sharp Cheddar, Fontina, Pecorino Romano, Parmigiano Reggiano, Panko Crumbs, Whole Butter, Extra Virgin Olive Oil, Flour, Kosher Salt, and Black Pepper

-Escargot, Puff Pastry, Onions, Fresh Garlic, Shiitake Mushrooms, Fresh Parsely, Fresh Thyme, Fresh Rosemary, Whole Butter, Fresh Lemon Juice, Extra Virgin Olive Oil, Red Pepper Flakes, Kosher Salt, Black Pepper
+Escargot, Puff Pastry, Onions, Fresh Garlic, Fresh Parsely, Fresh Thyme, Fresh Rosemary, Whole Butter, Eggs, Flour, Fresh Lemon Juice, Extra Virgin Olive Oil, Red Pepper Flakes, Kosher Salt, Black Pepper

 This Brie makes a great appetizer or an elegant side on your holiday dinner table.
 I’m really proud of this creation.
 The Fig/Walnut Jam provides a sweet texture contrast and the wedge presentation is a different visual.
 I’ve always maintained that the difference between very good and excellent are the extra touches.
 That’s why I take the time to hand braid the pastry decoration that adorns the top.